Life Is Strange 2: Plot

 Sean wakes from a coma two months later under FBI custody.
 He finds a letter from Jacob (David Valdes), one of the farmworkers, which states Jacob found Daniel after the accident and took him to his hometown of Haven Point, Nevada.
 Sean escapes from custody and travels to Haven Point.
 There, he finds Daniel has been taken in by Lisbeth (Victoria Hansen), the leader of a religious cult who is presenting Daniel's powers as a divine gift to convert her followers.
 After an initial attempt to recover Daniel, Sean meets Karen, whom Jacob had also contacted for help.
 Sean and Karen begin to reconnect and establish a plan with Jacob to save him.
 They ultimately convince Daniel to come with them, but Karen may burn down the church in the process.

 Sean and Daniel travel with Karen to the secluded community of Away, Arizona, where Sean makes the last arrangements to cross into Mexico.
 Sean befriends David Madsen (D.W.
 McCann), a former security officer from Arcadia Bay, Oregon, who suggests that Sean turn himself over to the authorities for a better outcome for him and Daniel.
 Authorities have tracked their location, but Karen allows her sons to escape by staying behind to be arrested.
 They arrive at the Mexico–United States barrier, which Daniel breaks open with his powers.
 Before they can cross, Daniel is wounded by a bullet from two vigilantes, and the group is soon captured by the local police.
 Daniel breaks Sean out of interrogation and the two flee to a Mexican port of entry, but find it blockaded by FBI and United States Border Patrol agents.

 Sean must decide whether to surrender or attempt to cross the border, with the outcome depending on whether he raised Daniel with high or low societal morality through his past choices.
-If Sean chooses to surrender, he is either taken into custody while Daniel lives with Claire and Stephen before a reunion fifteen years later after Sean is released from prison, or he is killed when Daniel forces them to cross the border which causes Daniel to grow up in Puerto Lobos alone and become a career criminal.
+If Sean chooses to surrender, he is either taken into custody while Daniel lives with Claire and Stephen before a reunion fifteen years later after Sean is released from prison, or he is killed when Daniel takes matters into his own hands by forcing them to cross the border which causes Daniel to grow up in Puerto Lobos alone and become a career criminal.
 If Sean chooses to cross the border, he will cross into Mexico with help from Daniel, who then either surrenders to the FBI and lives with Claire and Stephen while Sean lives in Puerto Lobos either alone or with Cassidy or Finn, or stays with Sean in crossing the border where the brothers open a garage in Puerto Lobos like their father had and use Daniel's powers to become career criminals.